Every year 600,000 families with 1.35 million children experience homelessness.

 You can make a homeless application to a local council if you are homeless and pregnant.
 Therefore, the Council is legally responsible to provide a temporary home or a permanent accommodation depending upon your case.

 If you are likely to lose your accommodation in next two months, you have the right to seek help from local council.

 What can we do to help pregnant homeless women?

 Life can be a series of traumatic events when you are living on the streets and expecting a child.
-Mostly, women who end up being homeless were fleeing from some abusive partners, coping with an unplanned pregnancy, or escaping sexual abuse from a family member.
-Rarely, do women become homeless because of substance addiction.
+Above all, these women are fleeing from abusive partners and dealing with an unplanned pregnancy.

 As the challenges are unique, there are diverse ways we can help homeless women;

 - Donate maternity clothes, prenatal vitamins, and other medicines

 Most importantly, one should be considerate of the fact that a homeless women is helpless.
 If you have access to pregnancy medications or spare maternity clothes, new born clothes, offer them to the homeless women.